Provable Robust Watermarking for AI-Generated Text: Main theoretical results

 \subsection{Type II error of \method}

 To bound the Type II error, i.e., false negative rates, we need to make certain assumptions about $\mathbf{p}$ of the language model and the prompt $\boldsymbol{x}$.
-These assumptions include a ``on-average high entropy'' assumption and a ``homophily'' condition.
-We will provide a detailed definition and discussion of these assumptions in Appendix~\ref{sec:highentropy} and Appendix~\ref{sec:homophily}, but let us first explain them informally with examples.
+These assumptions include a \textbf{``on-average high entropy''} assumption and a \textbf{``homophily''} condition.
+We will provide a detailed definition and discussion of these assumptions in Appendix~\ref{sec:highentropy} and Appendix~\ref{sec:homophily}.

-\textbf{On-average high entropy.} The ``on-average high entropy'' assumption requires the probability of the roll-out to be ``sufficiently diverse'' on average.
-Specifically, it requires a subset of $\sum_{t}\|\mathbf{p}_t\|_2^2, \|\sum_{t}\mathbf{p}_t\|_2, \sum_t\|\mathbf{p}_t\|_\infty^2$ or $\|\sum_{t}\mathbf{p}_t\|_{\infty}$ to be small either in expectation or with high probability.
-These bounds can be viewed as requiring a lower bound on the average of certain Tsallis entropy --- a generalization of the standard Shannon entropy.
-They are related but different from the ``spike entropy'' assumption used by \citet{kirchenbauer2023watermark}.

-The high-entropy assumption is necessary to ensure that the increases in the logits have an effect on the generated outcome.
-For example, if the prompt writes